Dahdaleh charged in UK over Bahrain aluminium deals

 "He has been released on conditional police bail to appear at City of Westminster Magistrates' Court on 31 October 2011," the SFO said in a statement.

-The SFO said Dahdaleh was a British and Canadian national living in London's upmarket Belgravia district and that he was alleged to have paid bribes to officials of state-controlled smelting company Aluminium Bahrain B.S.C. in connection with contracts with U.S. company Alcoa Inc. (AA.N).
+The SFO said Dahdaleh was a British and Canadian national living in London's upmarket Belgravia district and that he was alleged to have paid bribes to officials of state-controlled smelting company Aluminium Bahrain B.S.C. in connection with contracts with U.S. company Alcoa Inc. .
+(Reporting by Paul Hoskins; Editing by Anthony Barker)